kurtome/kurt_web_phx/README.md

+This is the repo for the source code for https://kurt.melby.me

-# Kurt
+# Start up

-To start your Phoenix server:
+To start the server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Learn more
+## Pheonix Framework Docsk

   * Official website: https://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html